Stormvogel is known as the "original" maxi yacht. The first large, light racing yacht of its type still in competition today.

 Stormvogel as a risky proposition

-Keys decided to implement the project at all costs.
-Bruinzel turned to Olin Stevens.
-Alas, he did not want to risk his reputation in such an unusual project.
-Then the yachtsman turned to the designer, who was not afraid to take risks.
-They became Laurent Giles, who created the radical "Myth of Malham" for John Illingworth.
+Kees decided to implement the project at any cost.
+The idea at that time was unusual - Bruinzel wanted to create what would later be called a "maxi-yacht".
+Bruinzel turned to the famous naval architect Olin Stevens with this, but he did not want to risk his reputation on such an unusual project.
+Then the yachtsman began to look for a designer who was not afraid to take risks.
+Laurent Giles, famous for his unusual approach to modeling, became such a designer.

 Giles readily took on the project.
-Somewhere in the end, Illingworth was persuaded to do the sketch too.
-But when Bruinzel showed the two designs to Erik van de Stadt (a Dutch yacht designer), he was unimpressed.
-Eric agreed to make preliminary sketches of his vision for the project.
+However, when Bruinzeel showed the project to Erik van de Stadt (a Dutch yacht designer), he was not impressed.
+Erik agreed to make preliminary sketches of his vision for the project.

-Faced with three different approaches, Bruinzel made models of all three designs.
-Keys conducted their sea trials at the University of Southampton.
-Van de Stadt's design proved to be the best and was selected.
+Faced with several different approaches, Bruinzeel produced models of three designs for the future yacht.
+Kees conducted sea trials at the University of Southampton.
+Ultimately, Van de Stadt's design emerged as the best and was chosen.

 Stormvogel features